project-chip/connectedhomeip/examples/window-app/telink/README.md

-# Matter Telink Lighting Example Application
+# Matter Telink Window Example Application

-The Telink Lighting Example demonstrates how to remotely control a window shutter device.
+The Telink Window Example demonstrates how to remotely control a window shutter device.
 It uses buttons to test changing cover position and device states and LEDs to show the state of these changes.
 You can use this example as a reference for creating your own application.